smidm/Singular-Value-Decomposition/README.md

 # Compilation

+CMake creates library target "svd" and a set of benchmarks executables.

     $ cd <downloaded / cloned source directory>
     $ mkdir _build
     $ cd _build
     $ cmake ..
     $ make

-Provided CMake support works only for SSE implementations.
+By default SSE implementation is used.
+To select AVX or scalar implementation use:

+    $ cmake -D IMPLEMENTATION=AVX ..

+   or

+    $ cmake -D IMPLEMENTATION=SCALAR ..

 Tested on Ubuntu 12.10 only.

 # Original README